Kawakita v. United States: Subsequent developments

 On October 29, 1953, President Dwight D. Eisenhower, responding to appeals from the Japanese government commuted Kawakita's sentence to life imprisonment plus a $10,000 fine.
 After the commutation of his sentence, Kawakita was transferred to the Alcatraz Federal Penitentiary.
 He was transferred to McNeil Island Federal Penitentiary after the closure of Alcatraz in 1963.

 Throughout his imprisonment, Kawakita's three sisters lobbied for his release.
 They said their brother's trial had been unfair and racist.
 They questioned the fairness of his trial in California, given its horrendous history against Japanese-Americans.
-The Kennedy administration initially refused to release Kawakita.
-However, on October 24, 1963, President Kennedy ordered his release on the condition that he permanently leave the United States.
-This was one of his last presidential acts before his assassination.
+The Kennedy administration initially responded in 1963 by refusing to release Kawakita.

 Earlier that year, the Attorney General, Robert F. Kennedy had sought the opinions of those who were involved in the case.
 Mathes was adamantly opposed, but James Carter supported clemency, as did the lower appellate judge who wrote the opinion upholding Kawakita's conviction.

 Carter said Kawakita should be released, but exiled.
-Robert Kennedy, forwarded the recommendation to his brother.
-He acknowledged Kawakita's crimes, but said he'd been a model prisoner.
-The Japan Desk of the Department of State said releasing Kawakita would boost foreign relations.
+Robert Kennedy forwarded this recommendation to his brother.
+He acknowledged Kawakita's crimes, but said he had been a model prisoner during his incarceration.
+The Japan Desk of the Department of State also indicated that releasing Kawakita would boost foreign relations.

 On October 24, 1963, President John F. Kennedy—in what would be one of his last official acts before his assassination—ordered Kawakita released from prison on the condition that he leave the United States and be banned from ever returning.
 Kennedy justified Kawakita's release by saying he had now served more time than any other war criminal in Japan (the last Japanese war criminals serving time in Sugamo Prison were paroled in 1958).
 Kawakita flew to Japan on December 13, 1963, and reacquired Japanese citizenship upon his arrival.
 In 1978, Kawakita sought permission to travel to the United States to visit his parents' grave, but his efforts were unsuccessful.
-As of late 1993, he was living quietly with relatives in Japan.
-When exactly he died, assuming he has died, is unknown.
+For the remainder of his life, he lived quietly with relatives in Tokyo until his death in the mid-1990s.